transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 Also, you should verify that you are submitting the transactions against the correct channel and organization MSP id.
 {: tsResolve}

-## Why are my node operations failing after I create my peer or ordering service?
+## Why are my node operations fail to operate after I create my peer or ordering service?
 {: #ibp-console-build-network-troubleshoot-entry1}
 {: troubleshoot}